malik-hackontech/sequelize-mock/docs/api/instance.md

 # Instance

 Instances are the individual results from a Sequelize call.
-In SequelizeMock, these objects have most of the same attributes as in the normal Sequelize Instance, however they also have a few additional bits of functionality.
+In SequelizeMock v5, these objects have most of the same attributes as in the normal Sequelize Instance, however they also have a few additional bits of functionality.